openvswitch/ovs/Documentation/topics/openflow.rst

 * Flow entry notifications

   This seems to be modelled after OVS's NXST_FLOW_MONITOR.
-(Simon Horman is working on this.)

   (EXT-187)
   (optional for OF1.4+)